rnlbrns/depeenoise/README.md

+#Depeenoise

-sick of seeing stupid political stuff in your FB timeline?
+Sick of seeing stupid political stuff in your FB timeline?
 I just developed a Chrome extension for that!